 The code component can optionally return a value for use by a subsequent step.
 The return value can be an object, string, integer, etc., and will retain its type as the value is passed to the next step.

-In this example we return an object with key
+In this example we return a string with value

-The output can be used as input for the next step by invoking
+The output can be used as input for the next step by referencing

 Adding Dependencies to a Code Component